psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 This post should also be somewhat helpful for non-SWE roles.
 The non-SWE role I am most familiar with is Research Scientist (RS).
 I have conducted a few research interviews for RS roles, but not enough to be able to provide concrete guidance.
 What I will say, though, is that even for RS roles you have to pass some coding interviews.
 I interviewed someone for an RS role who was super strong on the theory but did quite poorly in the coding interview, so I gave a no-hire recommendation (the person never joined Google, but I don't know if an offer was made or not).

 There are also many other people who have shared really valuable advice.
 [Mekka Okereke](https://twitter.com/mekkaokereke) shared some great advice in [this thread](https://twitter.com/mekkaokereke/status/1135981075086266368), as well as [Steve Yegge](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html) (thanks Pascal for reminding me of these posts!).
+A few people have also suggested [Cracking the Coding Interview](https://en.wikipedia.org/wiki/Cracking_the_Coding_Interview) as a good book to study.

 If you have suggestions, unanswered questions you'd like addressed here, or any other types of comments, feel free to reach out (see footer below).

 ## Acknowledgements

-Thanks to my wonderful colleagues [Pascal Lamblin](https://twitter.com/blip42) and [Pierre-Antoine Manzagol](https://twitter.com/PManzagol) for their helpful feedback!
+Thanks to [Pascal Lamblin](https://twitter.com/blip42), [Pierre-Antoine Manzagol](https://twitter.com/PManzagol), Daniel Kenji Toyama, [Marlos C. Machado](https://twitter.com/MarlosCMachado), and Michelle Sinclair for their helpful feedback!